Cornell University's food development team has created a new ultra-low calorie butter made mostly from water.

 A container of nourishment

-The ability to make these "microbubbles" of emulsion allows you to add milk proteins as well as vegetable proteins to a product such as butter.
-You can adjust a product with special flavors or vitamins.
-Thus was born butter 2.0 with very few saturated fats, but the technology can also be applied to other foods.
+The ability to create these emulsion "micro-bubbles" makes it possible to add milk proteins as well as vegetable proteins to a product such as butter.
+You can fix a product with special flavors or vitamins.
+Thus was born the butter 2.0 with very few saturated fats, but the technology can also be applied to other foods.

 Michelle C. Lee, Chen Tan, Raheleh Ravanfar, Alireza Abbaspourrad.
 Ultrastable Water-in-Oil High Internal Phase Emulsions Featuring Interfacial and Biphasic Network Stabilization.
 ACS Applied Materials & Interfaces, 2019; 11 (29): 26433 DOI: 10.1021 / acsami.9b05089